13/02/2026

 If you have diabetes here are some tips to keeping your feet healthy.
-With NHS podiatry being offered less and less going private is the only way to keep your feet healthy & well looked after
+With NHS podiatry being offered less and less going private is the only way to keep your feet healthy & looked after.

-1. Check your feet everyday or have a family member or caregiver do this for you - keep an eye for cuts, scratches, blisters, Corns, Callus or any changes to the skin.
-Using a mirror under the foot can also help with this.
+1. Check your feet everyday - keep an eye for cuts, scratches, blisters, Corns, Callus or any changes to the skin.
+Using a mirror under the foot can help with this.

-2. Wash your feet everyday - in warm water.
+2. Wash your feet everyday - in warm (not hot) water.
 Don't soak them and ensure they are dried fully.
 Finish off with a lotion that contains at least 10% Urea.

-3. Never go barefoot - this helps decrease the likelihood of trauma to the feet due to potential neuropathy.
+3. Never go barefoot - to decrease the likelihood of trauma to the feet due to potential neuropathy.

 4. Wear shoes that fit correctly.